gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 }
 ```

-After building the program, a `hello_world.meta.txt` file will be generated as a result of the smart-contract compilation.
-This metadata file can be used in UI applications that will interact with this smart contract.
+Once you have constructed the program, it will generate a `hello_world.meta.txt` file upon compiling the smart contract.
+This metadata file is valuable for UI applications for engagement with the smart contract.